How to Make Apricot Preserves; Canning

 Process the Jars of Apricot Preserves:

-Place the filled jars into the water bath canner.
+Place the filled jars into the boiling water bath canner.
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
 Process half-pint jars for 15 minutes.
 Adjusting processing time for your altitude.